microsoft/TemplateStudio/docs/UWP/projectTypes/fromnavigationviewtowinui/codebehind-cs.md

 namespace YourAppName.Views
 {
-    // TODO WTS: Change the icons and titles for all NavigationViewItems in ShellPage.xaml. public sealed partial class ShellPage : Page, INotifyPropertyChanged {
+    // TODO: Change the icons and titles for all NavigationViewItems in ShellPage.xaml. public sealed partial class ShellPage : Page, INotifyPropertyChanged {
         private bool _isBackEnabled;